What Is Overhead Welding and Why Is It Hardest?

 comprehensive overhead welding protection

-Because overhead welding exposes you to falling sparks and molten metal, you need full-body protective gear that covers skin and resists heat.
-Choose flame-resistant protective clothing to cut burn risk and defend against welding hazards.
+Overhead welding exposes you to falling sparks, slag, and molten metal.
+You need full-body protective gear that covers your skin and resists heat.

 Frequently Asked Questions

-You fight gravity, limited control, and awkward positioning, so technique challenges, physical strain, and safety concerns stack up.
-You need tight arc control, careful heat management, and steady skill development to prevent sagging, spatter, and defects.
+You fight gravity, limited puddle control, and awkward body position at the same time.
+You need tight arc control, careful heat management, and steady movement to prevent sagging, spatter, and defects.

 Ryan Mitchell